Timing, Fundamentals, and Diversification of UiPath Inc. (PATH) - The Dwinnex

 Earnings Estimates

-Current recommendations for the stock of the company come from 20 analysts.
+The firm’s stock currently is rated by 20 analysts.
 On average, analysts expect EPS of -$0.05 for the current quarter, with a high estimate of -$0.03 and a low estimate of -$0.07, while EPS last year was $0.
 The consensus estimate for the next quarter is $0.05, with high estimates of $0.07 and low estimates of $0.04.

 Analysts are recommending an EPS of between $0.01 and -$0.08 for the fiscal current year, implying an average EPS of -$0.04.
 EPS for the following year is $0.05, with 22 analysts recommending between $0.15 and -$0.05.